IngridAtMicrosoft/media-services-codesnippets/README.md

 # Media Services Code Snippets

-(short, 1-3 sentenced, description of the project)

-## Use

 This repository is used for housing code snippets for the Media Services documentation.

+## Media Service samples

 If you would like to download full code samples, search for "media-services" from the Azure-Samples repo.